Two new constructions in the theory of projection complexes: The tree of metric spaces

 \begin{definition} For each pair $X,Y \in \Y$ which are connected by an edge in $\pc$, fix an arbitrary element $p(X,Y) \in \pi_X(Y) \subset \C(X)$ and an arbitrary element $p(Y,X) \in \pi_Y(X) \subset \C(Y)$.
 In order to define $\toms$, we take the disjoint union of the metric spaces $\C(X)$ and draw an edge of length $K$ between $p(X,Y)$ and $p(Y,X)$ whenever there is an edge between $X$ and $Y$ in $\T$. \end{definition}

-\begin{remark} By all rights, we should be using the notation $p_X(Y)$ instead of $p(X,Y)$ in order to properly mimic the existing notation $\pi_X(Y)$.
-However, in the proof of \Cref{thm.main} we will need to consider elements of $\Y$ with subscripts in their notation---having the additional subscript in $p_X(Y)$ would be painful to read. \end{remark}
+\begin{remark} All sensible logic suggests that we should be using the notation $p_X(Y)$ instead of $p(X,Y)$ in order to properly mimic the existing notation $\pi_X(Y)$.
+However when the elements of $\Y$ have a subscript in their notation, or multiple subscripts, then the notation $p_{X}(Y)$ becomes painful to read. \end{remark}

 Evidently, there exists a natural inclusion map $\toms \hookrightarrow \qtoms$.

 \begin{theorem} The inclusion $\toms \hookrightarrow \qtoms$ is a quasiisometry. \end{theorem}

 We first need a lemma about the projection complex.